BBuf/ChatRWKV/README.md

 Use v2/convert_model.py to convert a model for a strategy, for faster loading & saves CPU RAM.

-Note RWKV_CUDA_ON will build a CUDA kernel (much faster & saves VRAM).
+Note RWKV_MUSA_ON will build a CUDA kernel (much faster & saves VRAM).
 Here is how to build it ("pip install ninja" first):
 ```
 # How to build in Linux: set these and run v2/chat.py
 export PATH=/usr/local/cuda/bin:$PATH